CarlSargunar/UmbracoPi/Docs/Skrift Article.md

 You'll also need to :

- - Download [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/) - you'll need to choose the right version dependng on which Pi you have, but the Lite version is what I normally use.
+ - Download [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/) - you'll need to choose the right version depending on which Pi you have, but the Lite version is what I normally use.
  - An SD imaging tool - I use [Balena Etcher](https://www.balena.io/etcher/) as it's one of the most flexible ones but alternatively the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) works too

 Once you've got that all ready and a fresh hot drink on stand-by, it's time to start

 1. Using Balena Etcher, or the Raspberry Pi Imager mount your chosen operating system onto the card using your main computer.
 Once copied, insert the card into the Pi, connect the display and power it up.
-    - You'll need to go through the startup and set-up process and connect the Pi to the internet - this will be needed to complete later parts of this guide.
+    - You'll need to go through the start-up and set-up process and connect the Pi to the internet - this will be needed to complete later parts of this guide.
     - There's a more in-depth guide [here](https://www.raspberrypi.org/help/quick-start-guide.../)
 2. *OPTIONALLY* - You can use the guide [here](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md) to boot your Pi from USB, which tends to be a fair amount faster and more reliable than the MicroSD card, especially if you can mount it on a USB3 port
 3. Install all the updates required, there will almost certainly be a bunch of updates to install.
 To do that open a terminal window ***Screenshot here of opening a terminal window*** and type in the following commands.
 Each will take between a few seconds to a few minutes depending on how many updates there are.